OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 For example if both `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` are listed in the app manifest but only permissions are granted for `READ_EXTERNAL_STORAGE`, then requesting `WRITE_LOCAL_STORAGE` will automatically have permissions without user interaction because they are in the same group and not explicitly requested.

+#### Permisson Analysis

+Always check whether the application is requesting sensible permissions.
+Make sure that no permissions are requested which are not related to the goal of the app.
+For instance: a single-player game that requires access to `android.permission.WRITE_SMS`, might not be a good idea.

 #### Dynamic Analysis

 Permissions for installed applications can be retrieved with Drozer.
 The following extract demonstrates how to examine the permissions used by an application and the custom permissions defined by the app: